St. Donatus, Iowa

-St. Donatus is a city in Jackson County, Iowa, United States.
+St. Donatus or Saint Donatus is a city in Jackson County, Iowa, United States.
 The population was 120 at the time of the 2020 census.
-St. Donatus (AKA "Ocho Casera") is known for its status as a Luxembourger village, with historic architecture and views along U.S. Route 52.
+St. Donatus is known for its status as a Luxembourgish village, with historic architecture and views along U.S. Route 52.
 It is the home of a historic Catholic church, which is dedicated to Saint Donatus of Muenstereifel, the town's namesake.
 It was formerly named Tete Des Morts, which is the name of a creek that flows through the village.